gjeschke/MMMx/docs/source/ensemble_analysis.rst

 ``sort``
 ---------------------------------

-Iterative hierarchical clustering and sorting of an ensemble.
+Iterative hierarchical clustering and sorting of an ensemble bsed on distance root-mean square deviation.

 .. code-block:: matlab